tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 up the address for a website name, use my Australian service provider to look it up."
 You can circumvent this by:

-1. Changing the setting on your modem/router to use a different DNS service than the automatic one provided by your service provider.
+a) Changing the setting on your modem/router to use a different DNS service than the automatic one provided by your service provider.

-2. *Add a setting on your computer* so that a specific website name answers with a specific address.
+2) *Add a setting on your computer* so that a specific website name answers with a specific address.
 This will only work on that one computer.

-3. There are other mechanisms for circumvention, but they are a bit more complicated, so I will leave those out.
+3) There are other mechanisms for circumvention, but they are a bit more complicated, so I will leave those out.

 ----